St Peters Quarter BID Privacy Policy v1.9

 Period of time that data will be kept /Data retention.
 14

 References to BID policies.
-17
+16

 Changes to the Privacy Policy.
-17
+16

 Welcome to the St Peters Quarter BID Privacy Policy.

-Our Privacy Policy refers to our commitment to treat information of employees, job candidates, clients,
+Our Privacy Policy refers to our commitment to treat information of employees, job candidates, clients, customers, suppliers, stakeholders and other interested parties with the utmost care and confidentiality.

-online from which a person can be identified.
-We try to ensure that we gather, store and handle data fairly,
+As part of our operations, we need to obtain and process information.
+This information includes any offline or online from which a person can be identified.
+We try to ensure that we gather, store and handle data fairly, transparently and with respect towards individual rights.

 St Peters Quarter BID is the trading name of St Peters Quarter Derby Limited which is a company limited by guarantee.